blahosyl/enlightened-publishing/README.md

 #### Hero image

-The [hero image](assets/images/hero-img-small.webp) shows an arctic landsape with mountains, water, snow, and northern lights.
+The [hero image](assets/images/hero-img-small.webp) shows an arctic landscape with mountains, water, snow, and northern lights.
 It alludes to the client's professional background in Norway.
 The northern lights evoke a sense of awe and hope (light in the darkness).

 ![Hero image](assets/images/hero-img-small.webp)